abhi3700/evm-playground/README.md

         }));
 ```

-- Wrong way to use `storage`, `memory`: Here, State variables are always stored in the `storage`.
+- Storage vs Memory | Wrong way to use `storage`, `memory`: Here, State variables are always stored in the `storage`.
 Also, you can not explicitly override the location of state variables.

 ```
 pragma solidity ^0.5.0;